 The advantage of a single pigment colour is that it is as intense as that colour can get, and that it will mix in a more predictable way.
 For example, let’s say you want to mix a yellow and a blue to create a green.
 A single pigment yellow and a single pigment blue will mix a brighter green.
 They will also always behave in the same way mixed together.
 You might find a convenience mix blue and convenience mix yellow that look like pretty much the same colours as the single pigment to your eye.
 But when you mix them together, you find you get more of a khaki green.
 This happens because you didn’t realize the blue was formulated with a little bit of black, and the yellow was formulated with a little bit of white, so when you mix them together you’re really getting blue + yellow + grey, not just blue + yellow.

-To my knowledge the new Kimera paint line is the only miniature paint line that lists pigment information on the bottle for consumers.
-All of the paints appear to be single pigment, though I think it is possible to use opacifiers and still consider a paint single pigment.
-The new Scale75 tube paints do not list the pigments used on the tube, but they have made the pigments used available online.
+Currently there are two miniature paint lines that list pigment information on the bottle provided to consumers – Kimera, and the Scale75 tube paints.
+All of the Kimera paints appear to be single pigment, though I think it is possible to use opacifiers and still consider a paint single pigment.
+A handful of the Scale75 tube paints are single pigment, the majority are mixes of two or more pigments.
+(Updated: 4/20/2020.
+Originally written based on the Scale75 packaging shown in their Kickstarter.)

 Other Acrylic Products